 Administered within the past three years.
 All applicants can submit this testing.

-Applicants must provide scores that meet or exceed one of the scores indicated in the following table with their age-based grade.
+Applicants must provide scores that meet or exceed at least two of the scores indicated in the following table with their age-based grade.

 SAT | Grade 6 | Grade 7 | Grade 8 | Grade 9 | Grade 10 |